 It may seem like a large investment, or not worth the trouble – but remember, this is your life.
 A criminal conviction can have life-altering consequences, impact your ability to provide income, and many more.

-Contact a criminal Atlanta attorney to get information about your case, so you can make the best decision possible for you and your family.
+Contact a criminal attorney in Atlanta GA to get information about your case, so you can make the best decision possible for you and your family.